 There are a few troubleshooting steps you can take to try and resolve common issues:

-- Try your request in an incognito browser or on another machine, as either your device and/or the Mapbox infrastructure may have cached your previous request.
+- Mitigate caching.
+Try your request in an incognito browser or on another machine, as either your device and/or the Mapbox infrastructure may have cached the response to requests made before URL restrictions were added to the token.
 Note that not all Mapbox services cache requests for the same length of time.

 inspectthe requests in the network tab.
-Look to make sure the referer header of the live requests matches the URL that you expect it to and have added to your tokens allowed list.
-If the request does not have a referer header (it's blank), requests from that URL with a restricted token will be blocked.
+Look to make sure the referer header of the live requests matches the URL that you have added to your tokens allowed list.
+If the request does not have a referer header (it's blank), requests from that URL with a restricted token will return

-- Check the strings you have added to the token's allowed list for wildcard characters, which are not supported.
+- Verify allowed URLs don't contain unsupported characters.
+Check the strings you have added to the token's allowed list for wildcard characters, which are not supported.

-- Depending on your use case, you might need to add
+- Add api.mapbox.com as an allowedURL.
+Depending on your use case, you might need to add

 api.mapbox.comto your access token's allowed list.
 For example, if you are generating a URL with the Mapbox Studio Share Button or using an iFrame that points to